Buy Now

 The EDATE function is a built-in Excel feature classified under the DATE and TIME functions category.

-Besides, the EDATE function in Excel can calculate expiration dates, maturity dates, and other due dates.
+The EDATE function in Excel is widely used to calculate expiration dates, maturity dates, and other due dates.

 Note: